Asymptotic Dynamics of Open Quantum Systems and Modular Theory: Abstract

-\begin{remark} The first sufficient condition is in line with the asymptotics of quantum dynamical semigroups~\cite{albert2014symmetries}. \end{remark} \begin{remark} Note that both conditions are not necessary, since a Markovian channel is invertible, while an idempotent one is not. \end{remark}
+\begin{remark} The first sufficient condition is in line with the asymptotics of quantum dynamical semigroups~\cite{albert2014symmetries}. \end{remark} \begin{remark} Note that both conditions are not necessary, since a Markovian channel is invertible (as a linear map), while an idempotent channel, different from the identity, is not. \end{remark}

 Trivially, the peripheral channel $\Phi_P$ is unitary when there are no permutations in the action~\eqref{struc_phiP}.
 Indeed, as we will show in Section~\ref{Wolf-TT}, in such a case the dynamics is obtained from the modular group corresponding to a faithful fixed state.